Vegan Creme Eggs

 What type of chocolate should I use?

 Since Cadbury Creme Eggs use milk chocolate, I would recommend using a vegan “milk” chocolate for the most authentic taste.
-One of my favorites is NOMO creamy choc.
+One of my favourites is NOMO creamy choc.

 Check out my vegan chocolate guide for all the best options in the UK.